eddmann/eddmann.github.io/_posts/2018/2018-08-03-setting-up-caddy-server-within-aws-using-packer-and-terraform.md

 caddy_email = ""
 ```

-When the instance is first booted up we ensure that the external volume is mounted and required Caddyfile (based on the supplied domain) is defined, before finally starting up Caddy Server.
+When the instance is first booted up we ensure that the external volume is mounted and the required Caddyfile (based on the supplied domain) is defined before finally starting up Caddy Server.
 This is achieved within EC2 using supplied [User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
-This script is generated using a template (stored in `provision.tpl`), which allows us to supply dynamic content which is written out before invocation.
+This script is generated using a template (stored in `provision.tpl`), which allows us to supply dynamic content that is written out before invocation.

 ```bash
 #!/bin/bash